chanyoonzhu/leetcode-python/index.md

 - Probability:
     - eg: 837-New 21 Game
 - Factorization:
-    - eg: 952-Largest Component Size by Common Factor
+    - eg: 952-Largest Component Size by Common Factor; 1998-GCD Sort of an Array
+- Primes:
+    - eg: 1998-GCD Sort of an Array(Sieve of Eratosthenes)

 ## Pre-computing:
 - problems: